tkieras/iscram/README.md

 }
 ```

-The name may be any string that does not start with one of these reserved characters:
+The name may be any string that begins with an alphabetic character (i.e., a-z or A-Z).
-	- ! @ # $ % ^ & *

 The logic_function_option must be either "and" or "or".